kazabooboo/gizra.com/_posts/2013-06-30-dekyll-drupal-on-jekyll.md

   <img src="/assets/images/legacy/dekyll-file-configuration.jpg" />
 </div>
 * Keep rewriting.
 Dekyll relatively short existence has already seen three or four rewrites.
 We are moving fast, and we try our best to avoid technical debts.
 * The enemy of good is excellent.
 This one is the opposite of the above statement, but is required for some balance.
-We are not writing a theoretical concpet, rather we are building a tool that can help us build websites _fast_ yet in a  _reliable_ manner.
+We are not writing a theoretical concept, rather we are building a tool that can help us build websites _fast_ yet in a  _reliable_ manner.
 * Have real life use cases.
 When we started Dekyll we just had the vision.
 Once we knew which sites we want to use it on, then the need dictated the solution.

 ### Disposable Vs Canonical